virtimus/GoxTradingBot/README.md

 	**btcFiat** - replace with Your currency

-	**bidWithLastPrice** - bid with last price rather than market price
+	**bidWithLastPrice** - bid with last price rather than market price (poorly tested - for now effects in "dead" orders)

 Options to configure in run time: